-14.0.6 Animals sold live at the point of slaughter under the AWA label or logo must only be sold to customers who will take them to AWA abattoirs.

-14.0.9 Recommended Lambs less than two months of age should not be sold or transferred to slaughter.

-14.0.11 Recommended AGW recommends that even if animals or animal products are not sold under the label or logo they are sold to other AWA farms and slaughtered at AWA abattoirs.
+- 14.0.6 Animals sold live at the point of slaughter under the AWA label or logo must only be sold to customers who will take them to AWA abattoirs. - 14.0.7 14.0.8 Not allocated. - 14.0.9 Recommended Lambs less than two months of age should not be sold or transferred to slaughter. - 14.0.10 Not allocated. - 14.0.11 Recommended AGW recommends that even if animals or animal products are not sold under the label or logo they are sold to other AWA farms and slaughtered at AWA abattoirs.